Our garden is the farms pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 Having children in the garden is a lot like having dogs.
 They need places to rest and play, and it takes time to teach them where to walk and where not to dig.
 And maybe plant an extra row to make up for what they squish and what they eat!
 Our picky-eater toddler will eat just about anything when she can pick it fresh in the garden.

 I don't think it is ever too young for a child to garden (our youngest was napping in the garden since she was a week old), and we let them help as soon as they are able and willing.
 Sure, they pull up the odd plant while weeding, but how else are they going to learn which is food and which is a weed?
-And sure, they sometimes get a little carried away when digging and hoeing, but the vegetables lost cannot compare with the experience gained.
+And while they sometimes get a little carried away digging and hoeing in the dirt, the loss of vegetables cannot compare with the fun and experiences they are gaining.

 #3 Bolting Vegetables